walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 1. The 4-H dairy project is a 4-H member activity.
 Members ONLY should care and prepare the animal for the show.
 1. Show Uniform dress code:  white or khaki pants, knee length walking shorts or skirt and white shirt with collar that covers the entire midriff (no gaps between shirts and pants).
 Belts and ties are desirable.
 Appropriate footwear required.
 No clothing advertising afarm name or breed or any other clothing considered inappropriate by superintendents.
 No short skirts or short shorts.
 1. Proper footwear must be worn at all times in the 4-H Dairy Barn, wash rack and working with animals.
 No bare feet, flip-flops or open toe shoes.
-1. There will be mandatory exhibitors meeting on Monday evening, at 6:00 p.m. in the 4-H Dairy show arena.
-5:30 meeting for 1st & 2nd year exhibitors parents.
+1. There will be mandatory exhibitors meeting on Monday evening, at 3:30 p.m. in the 4-H Dairy show arena.
 1. Club  awards  will  be  presented  on  Saturday  at  lunch  break,  at  the  Dairy  Ring.
 All members and clubs should be represented.
 1. Barn lights will be turned out 11:00 p.m. – 4:00 a.m. (only milkers allowed).
 Doorways will be chained to contain loose animals at night & water turned off.